Recommendations for Homecoming Parades

 - Caution should be used when vehicles are driven on and around the running tracks.
 Applying plywood across the running track will decrease damage caused when crossing over the track.
 Ensure that all drivers are aware that sudden changes in direction or speed can cause unnecessary damage.
 Damages due to vehicles driven on the running track will be the responsibility of the site.

-- Any incidents/accidents should be treated promptly and reported to Risk and Environmental Services on the next business day.
+- Any incidents/accidents should be treated promptly and reported to Risk Management on the next business day.

 - A Participation Permission Slip obtained for all students who participate in the parade is suggested.
 For assistance, contact our Insurance Services Manager at 702-799-6496 x5642.